Traffic managment by dynamic access control

-Dynamic access control of physical infrastructure is to be practically tested March 2020.
-A Scania truck will request access to an existing bus lane by cellular network communication on E4 just south of Stockholm on a 3.1 km long road stretch.
-The Traffic management center takes the decision if the truck is granted access to the bus lane based upon pre-defined requirements of the vehicle and the current traffic conditions.
-If the pre-conditions are fulfilled the truck is granted access otherwise declined.
+Dynamic access control of physical infrastructure has been practically tested from March 2020.
+A Scania truck does request access to an existing bus lane by cellular network communication on E4 just south of Stockholm on a 3.1 km long road stretch.
+The Traffic management center takes the decision if the truck is granted access to the bus lane based upon predefined requirements of the vehicle and the current traffic conditions.
+If the preconditions are fulfilled the truck is granted access otherwise declined.

-Several innovative pilot demonstrations in real environment will be performed within NordicWay2.
+Innovative pilot demonstrations in real environment are performed within NordicWay 2.
 C-ITS services will be developed and digital information between infrastructure and vehicle is enabled to achieve increased traffic safety, a more effective traffic system and smart traffic management.